Quiver semi-invariants and SAGBI bases: The Kronecker quiver

 We label generators $x^i_{jk}$, where $x^i_{jk}$ represents the $(j,k)$ entry of the $i^{th}$ matrix, so that the matrix corresponding to the $i^{th}$ arrow is $M_i=[x^i_{j,k}].$

 We can concatenate the $M_i$ two ways:

-We fix a term order given by ordering the variables by going along the rows of $M_1$, then $M_2$ and so forth. \begin{lem} The leading term of a full-size minor of $A_R$ or $A_C$ is the monomial corresponding to the diagonal. \end{lem} \begin{proof} The result follows because both $A_R$ and $A_C$ have the property that the entry of highest weight in a submatrix of any size is the entry in the upper left corner. \end{proof} \begin{prop} Let $f$ be a semi-invariant of the Kronecker quiver.
+We fix a term order given by ordering the variables by going along the rows of $M_1$, then $M_2$ and so forth, and then using the lexicographic term order. \begin{lem} The leading term of a full-size minor of $A_R$ or $A_C$ is the monomial corresponding to the diagonal. \end{lem} \begin{proof} The result follows because both $A_R$ and $A_C$ have the property that the entry of highest weight in a submatrix of any size is the entry in the upper left corner. \end{proof} \begin{prop} Let $f$ be a semi-invariant of the Kronecker quiver.
 Then the leading monomial of $f$, which we denote $\LM(f)$, is

 for some semi-standard pair of linked tableaux $T^\pm.$ \end{prop} \begin{proof} Since $f$ is a semi-invariant of the Kronecker quiver, it is a semi-invariant with respect to both the $\GL(r_0)$ and $\GL(r_1)$ natural actions.
 It therefore can be written both as a polynomial in the $r_0 \times r_0$ minors of $A_C$ and as a polynomial in the $r_1 \times r_1$ minors of $A_R$.
 Using standard results for these rings, we know that the leading term of $f$ can be written as